Google E-E-A-T: How to Create People-First Content (+ Free Audit)

 And one of the best ways to build a positive reputation is to gather reviews and testimonials.

-To get positive reviews and testimonials, though, you need to make sure your service, products, and the overall customer experience is great.
+To get positive reviews and testimonials, though, you need to make sure your service, products, and the overall customer experience are great.

 But don’t just collect these reviews.
 Make sure you respond to them, too.
 And not just to the positive ones.